wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/4-exercise.md

 This exercise builds off the exercises found in Create an immersive business process flow in Power Automate.
 It is recommended that you complete that module before following the below exercises.
-However, if you are already familiar with the steps in building out basic business process flows, feel free to simply take the concepts in the exercise below.
+However, if you are already familiar with the steps in building out basic business process flows, feel free to take the concepts in the exercise below.

 In this exercise, you'll enhance the business process flow by adding a logical branch to determine what test needs to be performed and